Did someone order Pizza? 10,000 Bitcoin BTC For Two Pizzas in 2010 Now Worth $90,000,000

 It’s crazy to think that at the current market pricing today that purchase would cost a staggering $92.5 million price tag.

-That would get you roughly 5,441,176 Extra Large Cheese Original from Papa johns today… Another way to look at it, you could give everyone in Norway a pizza each!
-Population of 5,421,241 as of 2020.
+That would get you roughly 5,441,176 Extra Large Cheese Original from Papa johns today… Another way to look at it, you could buy each person in Norway a pizza!
+Norway has a population of 5,421,241 as of 2020.

 Hanyecz made this first real-world transaction using cryptocurrency after creating a post on the Bitcointalk forum, asking if anyone would be interested in trading Bitcoin for food.
-You can see the original post here.
+You can see the original post made where Hanyecz buys a pizza with bitcoin.
 It’s actually a good read.

 “What I’m aiming for is getting food delivered in exchange for bitcoins where I don’t have to order or prepare it myself, kind of like ordering a ‘breakfast platter’ at a hotel or something, they just bring you something to eat and you’re happy!”